Inedo/inedo-docs/Content/proget/feeds/pypi/howto-pypi-proxy.md

 Using ProGet as a proxy will let you [assess vulnerabilities](#scan-feed) in PyPI packages, tell you which packages are being downloaded and used frequently, and cache packages, allowing teams to access them even if PyPI is down.

 This article will look at how to set up a feed in ProGet to proxy PyPI packages, as well as how to create a private repository for your internal Python packages.
+The PyPI CLI commands on this page primarily use [pip](https://pip.pypa.io/), but we've also included information for those using [PipEnv](#add-pipenv) or [Poetry](#add-poetry).

 ## Step 1: Create a New Feed { #create-feed }